rethinkdb/rethinkdb/NOTES.md

 * Improved the latency when reading from a system table in `r.db('rethinkdb')` while the server is under load (#4773)
 * Improved the parallelism of JSON encoding on the server to utilize multiple CPU cores
-* Refactored JSON decoding in the Python driver to allow the use of custom JSON prasers and to speed up the pseudo type conversion step (#4585)
+* Refactored JSON decoding in the Python driver to allow the use of custom JSON parsers and to speed up pseudo type conversion (#4585)
 * Improved the prefetching logic in the Python driver to improve the throughput of cursors
 * Changed the Python driver to use a more efficient data structure to store cursor